pauloohaha/mmwave-radar-from-first-taste-to-give-up/Further notes on Introduction to the DSP Subsystem in the IWR6843.md

 **Intraframe**: For each chirp, we need to do 4 256pt range-FFTs with windowing.
 According to table 3, this takes HWA 256*(4 + 1) + 1 = 1281 cycles ~= 6.4 us @200MHz.
 If this is done on DSP, a 256-point 16-bit FFT + 16-bit windowing takes 1.55 + 0.37 = 1.92us.
 For all 4 RX antennas, it takes 1.92 * 4 = 7.7us.

 **Interframe**: During idle time, the 128pt doppler-FFT is done first for all 256 range-gates x 4 RX antennas.
 According to table 3, 4 x 128py FFT takes 3.2us, the subsequent 4 x 128pt log computation cost 2.6ms.
 The next CAFAR-CA on doppler dimension takes another 4 x ~0.8us.
 Thus in total 9.2us.
 Repeat 256 times takes 2.4ms.

+### Types of EDMA transfers
+We have discussed time used to do computations, now we discuss the time needed to do data transfers.
+There are 3 kinds of data transfers in FMCW radar:

+(1) Contiguous-Read Contiguous-Write: 128 bits per cycle => 4 samples per cycle (32-bit complex number, 16-bit I 16-bit Q).
+(2) Contiguous-Read Transpose-Write: If one sample < 128 bits, 4 cycles per sample.
+Can be speeded up by using multiple channel to do data transfers simultaneously.
+(3) Transpose-Read Contiguous-Write: If sample < 128 bits, 1 cycle per sample.